tonyrein/boing/README.rst

 ------------

 As of now (late January 2015), Pogo's status is Beta.
-This means that pip won't install it without being told that it's OK.
-Do this by including "--pre" in the command.
+This means that pip won't install it unless you add "--pre" to the command to tell it that a pre-release version is OK.
 So, to install Pogo with pip, do (as root):

     # pip install --pre pogo

-You may also use easy_install if desired:
-	# easy_install pogo

-However, easy_install does not install the configuration file.
-I don't know if this is due to my package not being set up properly, or is inherent in the way easy_install works, but in any case, I don't recommend using easy_install at present to install Pogo.
-If you do want to use easy_install, you can do so, but you'll have to manually create the configuration file and put it into one of the directories named below, in the Configuration File section of this document.
+You may also use easy_install if desired, but this isn't recommended.
+I've found that installing Pogo with easy_install doesn't install the configuration file, so if you do this you'll have to create the configuration file manually.
+I don't know if this is due to my package not being set up properly, or is inherent in the way easy_install works, but in any case, for now just use pip.

-To create the default configuration file manually, copy and paste the configuration file section of this document, minus the comments.
-Be sure to check over the file before running the program, both to make sure the settings are as you want them, and to remove any formatting codes that inadvertently got copies along with the text - the file must be text only.

 The default installation installs:
 	* /usr/local/bin/pogo				- the executable
 	* /etc/pogo.cfg						- the default configuration file
+	* /etc/logrotate.d/pogo				- the default logrotate configuration
 	* /usr/local/lib/python-2.7/dist-packages/pogo 	- the Python libraries
-	* /usr/local/lib/python-2.7/dist-packages/pogo-<VERSION>.egg-info -- metadata about the package
+	* /usr/local/lib/python-2.7/dist-packages/pogo-<VERSION>.egg-info - metadata about the package

 If you want to install to different locations, see the help pages for pip or easy_install.

+After running the pip installation command:

+	* Make changes to pogo.cfg as needed or desired.

+	* If needed or desired, move pogo.cfg to another directory.
+If the directory is not in the list given in the COnfiguration File section of this document, edit util/config.py as appropriate.

+	* Make changes to the logrotate configuration file if needed or desired.

 Usage
 -----